caseyvaughn/pandas-zoos-rails/readme.md

 # Homework

 Tonight your homework is to create a two model rails app that serves json.
-Your database should be structures as follows:
+Your database should be structured as follows:

 - Authors table with first name and last name columns.
 - Books table with title and author id.